My Stroke Journey: A Story of Survival and Resilience

 Stroke symptoms appear suddenly and require urgent medical attention.
 Delayed treatment leads to irreversible brain injury.

-Rehabilitation Restores Function and Independence.
 Stroke recovery does not end at hospital discharge.
-Long-term outcomes depend on access to structured, multidisciplinary rehabilitation services.
+Long-term outcomes depend on structured, multidisciplinary rehabilitation.

 Ask the person to smile.
 Does one side of the face droop?

 Ask them to raise both arms.
-Does one arm drift downward or feel weak?
+Does one arm drift downward?

-Ask them to repeat a simple sentence.
-Is their speech slurred or difficult to understand?
+Ask them to repeat a sentence.
+Is speech slurred or difficult?

-A Rwanda free of severe stroke, where stroke prevention is prioritized within national NCD strategies, where acute stroke care is accessible, where multidisciplinary rehabilitation services are available across the continuum of care, and where every person affected by a stroke receives comprehensive long-term support.
+A Rwanda free of severe stroke, where stroke prevention is prioritized within national NCD strategies, where acute stroke care is accessible, where multidisciplinary rehabilitation services are available, and where every person affected by stroke receives comprehensive long-term support.

 Not all strokes are the same.
-Understanding the difference is vital for medical treatment.
+Understanding the difference is vital for proper medical treatment and recovery planning.

-Personal stories from stroke survivors, caregivers, and health workers highlighting resilience and hope.
+Personal stories from stroke survivors, caregivers, and health workers highlighting resilience and hope across Rwanda.

 Read More →